Andre' permutations, right-to-left and left-to-right minima: Enumeration of right-to-left minima and left-to-right minima

-belong also to sequence A186367 of \cite{sloane} which gives the number of cycles in all \emph{cycle-up-down} permutations of size $n$.
-The exponential generating function is then given by Deutsch and Elizalde result (see \cite{deutsch}) as
+belong to sequence A186367 of \cite{sloane}.
+This sequence counts the number of cycles in all \emph{cycle-up-down} permutations of size $n$ (see also \cite{deutsch}) and, furthermore, it is strongly related to the total number of right-to-left minima in the permutations of $\mathcal{A}$ having fixed size.
+Indeed, we will prove that the exponential generating function associated with the non-zero entries of the column $r=2$ of the table above is given by